 There was an interesting phrase in the book where Richard, the narrator talks about being ‘damned by a glimpse of paradise’.
 He feels spoiled for future pleasure by what he has seen and experienced on the island in his early weeks on it.

-This phrase has resonated with me for the last few weeks, as I’ve been involved in a ‘relationship’ for the last six months that promised so much, but ultimately delivered so little.
+This phrase has resonated with me for the last few weeks, as I’ve been involved in a ‘relationship’ for ta few months, initially as friends, that promised so much, but ultimately delivered so little.
 It’s taking a lot of energy and self-restraint to disengage myself from it, and do I feel damned by a glimpse of paradise?
 Yes, I very much do.

 I have very little close family, barring my son, and this guy introduced me to his family and his children, telling me that I was now part of his family.
 He was physically affectionate, something I’d missed in my long lonely married years.
 He spent two months integrating me into every part of his life, and encouraging me to allow my son to make a bond with him, but a week before he was to go away on a month-long vacation, pulled the plug and told me he wasn’t ready for a relationship, suggesting that I’d been the one pushing for one.
 This is far from the truth, I’d been very, very cautiously trying to trust what he was saying and very slowly allowing myself to have faith in what he was offering.
 But he’d taken the lead, not me.

 Each time I think about what I’ll now be missing it makes me sad.
 The ‘family’ unit we’d created; the hours and hours we spent talking, sharing our secrets, the feeling that I’d found someone who ‘got’ me, who was my soulmate.
 I’m now grieving for a lost ‘paradise’.